 At the bottom of Sources window select the Snapshot View Tab.
-Highlight Snap2 (two modules), then in the Project menu select Replace with Snapshot.
-This action will take you back to the stage in the flow with only the counter.vhd and the stat\mac.vhd files.
+Highlight Snap2 (two modules), then in the Project menu select Make Snapshot Current.
+This action will take you back to the stage in the flow with only the counter.vhd and the stat_mac.vhd files.